kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 &= 0.
 \end{aligned}
 $${#eq:multzero}
-Here, I have invoked the rule that the product of a positive and a negative number is negative.
+Here, I have applied the rule that the product of a positive and a negative number is negative.
+I have also silently invoked [the distributivity of multiplication over addition](http://www.mathematicsdictionary.com/english/vmd/full/d/multiplicationoveraddition.htm).

 Zero was a problematic number that had been introduced into Europe from India via the Arabs.
 Can you imagine the effort that must have gone into understanding and justifying that multiplication of any number by zero yielded zero?
 Zero, one, and infinity are a daunting triad.
 Mastering them takes time, practice, and familiarity, and stretches both human logic and imagination.